AndieWill510/tinydoor/Options/097-the-pillow-fort-was-always-architecture.md

 Maybe it was the space under the desk.

 Knees tucked in.
 A pillow against the wall.

-A library book open on the carpet.

 Maybe it was the closet.

 A flashlight.

 A sleeping bag.

-The smell of dust and laundry soap.

-Shoes lined up beside your shoulder.

 Maybe it was the corner behind the couch, where you could still hear the room but the room could not quite get to you.